What kind of clothing should I bring along?

 The flight lasts approximately two and a half hours and is very scenic along the way.

-To ensure maximum reliability and space for our guests and their luggage, we use a pair of French Built
+To ensure maximum reliability and space for our guests and their luggage, we fly with a 70-seater ATR 72.

 Are there weight limits for luggage on the charter flight?